 After the investment you made into purchasing your SCAG mower, it’s frustrating when it just stops running.
 No matter what brand mower you purchase, there will be a time during the lifespan of the mower when it just quits.

-A SCAG lawn mower will start and then die when the air filter is plugged; the fuel flow is restricted; the spark plug is dirty, the battery or charging system is bad; the engine oil level is too high or too low; the engine is put under an increased load; or the engine overheats.
+A SCAG lawn mower will start and then die when the air filter is plugged; the fuel flow is restricted; the spark plug is dirty; the engine oil level is too high or too low; the engine is put under an increased load, or the engine overheats.

 Bad or Old Fuel Causes Your SCAG Mower to Die